Rene152005/Luma_Automation_QAChallenge/README.md

 ```
 $ python -m pip install --upgrade pip
 ```
 (8.)
 Run your first test case or test suite!
+I like to drop my unzipped chrome driver on the same folder where I installed python 3.9 (root folder).
+Without the chrome driver, the execution will not work.

 In order to do this, first we need to know the arguments/parameters that we can use:
 * From the bottom section of Pycharm, select "Terminal".